GWLab-UML/Protocols/Oyster_maintenance/RFTM Perkinsus marinus Assay.md

 ## II.
 RFTM inoculation with oyster tissues
 ### **Materials**
 ***Reagents needed for inoculation:***
--  RFTM (~25 mL per tube)
+-  RFTM (~10 mL per tube)
 - 7 g Nystatin (for 10 mL of nystatin suspension)
 - 10 mL DI water (for 10 mL of nystatin suspension)

 ***Other materials:***
 - Glass culture tubes
-- 25 mL glass pipet tips
-- Grey Pipetboy
 - Dropper
-- Sharpie
 - Multiple dissecting scissors
-- Multiple pairs of tweezers
+- Multiple pairs of forceps
-- Small beaker
+- Small beaker (with cap)
 - Foil
 - Oysters
 - Shucking Knife
 - Shucking glove
 - Weigh boats
-- Plastic bag with no holes
+- Plastic bag
-- Beaker of 70% ethanol
-- Bunsen burner

 ### **Protocol:**

 Wipe down all surfaces with 10% bleach before and after protocol

-1. UV sterilize tweezers, dissecting scissors, and empty glass tubes with covers for five minutes
+1. UV sterilize tweezers, dissecting scissors, and empty glass tubes with covers for five minutes (in prep for dissecting tissue)
-2. While tools are UV sterilizing, create a nystatin suspension by adding a stir bar into a small beaker.
-Add 7 parts nystatin powder to 10 parts DI water into a small beaker.
+2. While tools are UV sterilizing, create a nystatin suspension by adding 7 parts nystatin powder to 10 parts DI water
-	- To make 10 mL of nystatin suspension, add 7 g nystatin powder to 10 mL of DI water
+	- Ex: to make 10 mL of nystatin suspension, add 7 g nystatin powder to 10 mL of DI water (should be good for ~10 tubes)
-	- Each tube will need ~1 mL of nystatin suspension, so for example 10 mL of nystatin suspension will be good for ~10 tubes
 3. Cover this beaker of nystatin suspension with foil and stir on stir plate until fully dissolved
+4. Add label to nystatin suspension with date and initials.
+Nystatin suspension can be stored in fridge (4°C) for months.
-4. Label glass tubes with important sample and ID information, such as where oyster is from, tissue type, etc.
+5. Label glass tubes with important sample and ID information, such as where oyster is from, tissue type, etc.

 **on bench**

-5. Obtain oyster - shuck and dissect in plastic weigh boat on lab bench (to reduce mess)
+6. Shuck oyster, being careful not to tear/disrupt the tissues.
+Dissect needed tissues in plastic weigh boat on lab bench (to reduce mess)
 	- *Do not shuck and dissect oysters in the BSC*
-	- Keep sterile between oyster samples/tissues - ethanol flame tweezers/scissors between individuals (have two sets, one working and one cooling down from the flame (in an empty sterile beaker) - *do not dissect with hot tools*)
+	- Rinse forceps to maintain cleanliness between samples
-   	- If necessary, discard excess liquid from oyster into a plastic bag with no holes.
-This and all leftover soft oyster tissue contents will be discarded later.
-Oyster shells can be rinsed with water and kept in 'shell bag' in the bottom of the Narwhal freezer
+	- Place excess tissues and liquid from oyster into a plastic bag to be discarded.
+Shells can be rinsed with water and kept in 'shell bag' in the bottom of the Narwhal freezer
-6. Place tissue samples into their respective labeled tubes - bring to BSC when done
+7. Place tissue samples into their respective labeled tubes - bring to BSC when done

 **in BSC**

 Bring RFTM, 25 mL glass pipet tips, pipetboy, dropper, nystatin, and tubes containing samples into the BSC

-7. In the BSC, aliquot ~25 mL of RFTM into labeled glass tubes containing tissue samples
+7. In the BSC, aliquot ~10 mL of RFTM into labeled glass tubes containing tissue samples
 8. Gently add 2-4 drops of nystatin suspension into tubes to inhibit fungus growth.
 9. Wipe surface of BSC with 10% bleach after inoculating is finished
 10. Incubate for 7 days in the dark at 27° (20°C to 30°C is effective) for an RFTM assay analysis